-All changes in fair value are recognised in the statement of comprehensive income as part of movement in investments at fair value through profit or loss.
+All changes in fair value are recognised in the statement of comprehensive income as part of net realised and change in unrealised loss on financial assets at fair value through profit or loss.

-Further details on the fair value measurement is included in note 14.
+Further details on fair value measurement is included in note 14.